Priscasantos/Tom-Hengl-Course/R-training/README.md

 Ensemble ML, to train spatiotemporal models and produce time-series of predictions.
 We have also shown, using some synthetic and real-life datasets, how incorrectly setting up training and cross-validation can lead to over-fitting problems.
+This was done to help users realize that Machine Learning, however trivial it might seem, is not a click-a-button process and solid knowledge and understanding of advanced statistics (regression, hypothesis testing, resampling, probability theory) is still required.

 For spatiotemporal models, we recommend combining and using covariates that can represent long-term or accumulated effects of climate, together with covariates that can represent daily to monthly oscillation of variables such as soil moisture, temperatures and similar.
-During the design of the modeling system, we highly recommend first **trying to understand ecology and processes behind variable of interest** the designing the modeling system to best reflect expert knowledge.
-The example in Gasch et al. ([2015](#ref-gasch2015spatio)) shows how in-depth understanding of the problem can help design modeling framework and prevent from over-fitting problems and similar.
+During the design of the modeling system, we highly recommend **trying to understand ecology and processes behind variable of interest** first, then designing the modeling system to best reflect expert knowledge.
+The example with RF over-fitting data in Gasch et al.
+([2015](#ref-gasch2015spatio)) shows how in-depth understanding of the problem can help design modeling framework and prevent from over-fitting problems and similar.

 Where time-series EO data exists, these can be also incorporated into the mapping algorithm as shown with three case studies.
 For spacetime overlays we recommend using Cloud-Optimized GeoTIFFs and the `terra` package (Hijmans, [2019](#ref-hijmans2019spatial)) which helps speed-up overlays.
+Other options for efficient overlay are the `stars` and `gdalcubes` package (Appel & Pebesma, [2019](#ref-appel2019demand)).

-Spatiotemporal datasets can be at the order of magnitude larger, hence it is important, when implementing analysis of spatiotemporal data, to consider computing optimization, which typically implies:
+Spatiotemporal datasets can be at the order of magnitude larger, hence it is important, when implementing analysis of spatiotemporal data, to consider **computing optimization**, which typically implies:

   - Running operations in parallel;
-  - Separating fine-tuning and parameter optimization (best to run on subset) from predictions,
+  - Separating fine-tuning and parameter optimization (best to run on subset and save computing time) from predictions,
   - Using tiling systems to run overlay, predictions and visualizations,

-Finally, the generic steps to fit spatiotemporal models described in this tutorial include:
+Finally, we recommend following these generic steps to fit spatiotemporal models:

 1. Prepare training (points) data and data cube with all covariates referenced in spacetime.